Examine India’s socioeconomic development trends and how rethinking development is gaining urgency for shaping a sustainable global future.

 Trilochan Pandey, MS, Academic Director

 Trilochan received a bachelor’s degree in economics and political science in 2003 from the University of Delhi and an MS in sustainable development in 2009 from Sikkim Manipal University.
 He was academic and field coordinator of this program before becoming academic director in 2016.
 In his current position, he assists students in academic and field components and facilitates learning in the classroom and in the field.
 Trilochan has worked with The Mountain Institute-India, Right to Food Campaign-India, Oxfam GB, Control Arms Foundation, and Greenpeace-India in New Delhi.
-He is interested in right-to-food policies, organic farming, family farming in the mountains, and the solidarity economy.
-He has studied organic farming in Sikkim for the UN Food and Agriculture Organization.
+He is interested in social policies, agriculture and rural economies, and mountain environment and sustainable economies.

 Anjani Sharma, MA, Language Faculty